-Dr. Charley Peters is a London-based painter, writer and curator who teaches on the BA (Hons)and MA Illustration and Visual Media courses at London College of Communication.
+Dr. Charley Peters is a London-based painter, writer and curator and is Course Leader on MA Illustration and Visual Media at London College of Communication.

 Charley’s geometric abstractions use visual systems such as linear perspective and repetition to explore the pictorial relationship between two and three dimensions.
 She is interested in the position of painting in the post-digital landscape – her work presents a materiality informed by the experience of looking at screens, abstraction in HD.